-Tracy Swinburne is a National Leader of Education and experienced Executive Headteacher of a National Support School with over 18 years of teaching & leadership roles in inner city, urban, rural and international schools.
+Tracy Swinburne is a National Leader of Education and experienced Executive Headteacher of a National Support School with over 19 years of teaching & leadership roles in inner city, urban, rural and international schools.
 She has an extensive track record of supporting school improvement at local, national and international levels for schools and has led DFE Phonics initiatives in her schools.
-In 2018, Tracy won a national silver award for ‘Headteacher of the Year’, Leadership roles have included coaching leaders to improve their schools from special measures or requiring improvement to good or outstanding, leading teaching across the curriculum including in the EYFS, strategic development of senior and middle leaders and developing the culture within schools.
+In 2018, Tracy won a national award for ‘Headteacher of the Year’.
+Leadership roles have included coaching leaders to improve their schools from special measures or requiring improvement to good or outstanding, leading teaching across the curriculum including in the EYFS, strategic development of senior and middle leaders and developing the culture within schools.

 Tracy has a particular passion for early literacy and has led both national and international projects to ensure that children have the necessary early literacy skills to become fluent readers.
 Tracy has a relentless drive to ensure all Leaders and Teachers have a determined focus on reading in ensuring that every child becomes a confident reader in every Primary School.
-She is driven to ensure that the Jerry Clay English Hub inspires & leads school in our region to raise standards in early reading and opens the reading gateway for ALL children.
+She is driven to ensure that the Jerry Clay English Hub inspires & leads schools in our region to raise standards in early reading and opens the reading gateway for ALL children.

 With over 10 years leadership experience, as an Assistant Headteacher, Academy Improvement Partner and, more recently, leading transformational changes as the Head of Primary and the strategic Director of Excellence and Learning at Roundhay School in Leeds, Kelly has a wealth of experience and a proven track record of driving excellence and raising standards, including receiving the national recognition award of outstanding new teacher of the year.

 Kelly is extremely passionate about offering children and young people the best possible experiences, and she works relentlessly to lead with a moral purpose and attention to detail.
 A huge priority and focus of her leadership work has been ensuring that children ‘get out of the reading gate’ as soon as possible to develop a real love for both reading and writing.
 Her particular highlight during her time at Roundhay is that 100% of the Y1 cohort passed the phonics screening in 2019 and, more importantly, can now read fluently and for pleasure.
-The school had previously performed under the national average since it opened and before she became the Headteacher.
+The school had previously performed under the national average since it opened and before she became the Head.
 Kelly was honoured to host the city’s first DFE Phonics Roadshow in 2019 to celebrate the impact of the school’s work and share the joy of teaching young children to read and read with pleasure.

 Sally-Anne Beaumont is an experienced Office Manager, having worked at Jerry Clay Academy for nearly 17 years.
 She is passionate about events management and supporting school improvement.
 She has a vast experience of hospitality management, prior to moving to the education sector she worked for National Australia Bank and was the Executive Assistant to the Head of Global Cards, Europe.